isustatistics/grad_seating/data/README.md

 - room: room number
 - layout: 0 for pods with 3 seats on the left and 2 on the right (from the entrance), 1 for pods with 2 seats on the left and 3 on the right
 - aisle: 0 for pods on the west side of Snedecor, 1 for those on the east side

+## seatdata.csv

+Use this name for actual seating data as it is included in .gitignore.